 FutureCow’s ComfortBrush is available in 110v/220v and a 3-Phase 480v option.
-If you plan the run a new electrical drop, confirm what voltage you need before wiring the installation location.
-If electricity is already available, make sure it is enough to power the brush you choose.
+If you plan to run a new electrical drop, confirm what voltage you need before wiring the installation location.
+If electricity is already available, make sure it is enough to power the type of brush you choose.

 ComfortBrush can be installed in any type of barn facilities.
 Any area that usually offers the minimum required available space would be ideal, letting the brush move without any obstruction and avoiding traffic jams in cow flow.

 The most common placement is on a crossover beam.
 If you do not have a usable crossover, an outside alley post farthest from the entrance is another option.
 Cow brush placement on an outside alley post will direct cows away from the entrance and down the alley.
 This eliminates traffic jams as they stop to use the brush.

 It is important to place the brush in an area where cows have an escape route.
 This gives less dominant cows a way to avoid being disturbed by more dominant ones.

 Using a Mounting Post

 If you choose to install your brush outside and do not have a solid wall, a strong mounting post can be used.
 A 6-by-6-inch treated wood post or a 4-by-4-inch steel tube is the minimum size recommended to mount your brush.

 You can retrofit an existing post to mount the brush if it is sturdy and properly anchored into the ground.
 Keep in mind that if the upright is not wide enough, you may need to fabricate a mounting adapter.